resthub/resthub-spring-stack/src/documentation/testing.rst

 **Custom Spring bean**

-The custom Spring bean is the most powerfull solution.
-You can initialize the database with any Java code, including using JPA , and let the framework create the dataSet by taking a snapshot of the database after your code has been executed.
+The custom Spring bean is the most powerful solution.
+You can initialize the database with any Java code, including JPA , and let the framework create the dataSet by taking a snapshot of the database after your code has been executed.

 Here is a simple DatabaseInitializer implementation: